 Professional, Business and civic Affiliations

-- Part-Time Instructor, “Law for Music and Entertainment,” Television-Radio-Film of the S.I.
+- Adjunct Professor, “Law for Music and Entertainment,” S.I.
 Newhouse School of Public Communications and The Bandier Program at Syracuse University - L.A.
-(2011-2015)
+(2009 - Present)

 Other Career Experience